 Young couple using kinesio tape and showing different colours available like yellow, blue and red.

-What is Kinesio Tape?
+What is Kinesio tape?

 Kinesio tape, often called kinesiology tape or KT tape, is a thin, elastic cotton strip with an acrylic adhesive.
 Unlike rigid athletic tape, it stretches up to 140% of its original length, mimicking the skin’s elasticity.
 This flexibility allows wearers to move naturally while benefiting from light support and proprioceptive feedback.